Visual Sensor Network Stimulation Model Identification via Gaussian Mixture Model and Deep Embedded Features: Introduction

-A particular type of transition graph is the \textit{stimulation graph} whose edges are determined by assuming that multiple events can be observed by the VSN.
-The identification of such a graph turns out to be advantageous when dealing with several collaborative VSN assignments, as, for instance, resources (e.g., energy, bandwidth) allocation and management~\cite{esterle2014socio}, network self-organization requirements (e.g., cluster head election)~\cite{sanmiguel2014self}, distributed estimation~\cite{VarottoECC19}, tracking tasks~\cite{tesfaye2019multi}, and distributed and federated learning actions~\cite{ZhangXieBai2021}.
-Although its potentialities within the application context, the \textit{Stimulation Model} (SM) constitutes a concept that has not been properly investigated in the existing VSN literature.
+A particular type of transition graph is the \textit{stimulation graph}, wherein an edge between two nodes does not refer to a (non-zero) transition probability between the two corresponding cameras' FoVs, but it represents the fact that the same event can trigger (namely, stimulate) both the two cameras, either simultaneously or at different time instants.
+In particular, when multiple events can be observed by the same VSN, the stimulation graph results to be a multi-graph, namely a set of graphs, each of which is associated to a specific event.
+The stimulation graph is a graphical model representation of a \textit{Stimulation Model} (SM), which is a map between the stimuli (events) and the information processing units (cameras).
+The identification of such a map turns out to be advantageous when dealing with several collaborative VSN assignments, as, for instance, resources (e.g., energy, bandwidth) allocation and management~\cite{esterle2014socio}, \cite{dieber2011resource}, network self-organization requirements (e.g., cluster head election)~\cite{sanmiguel2014self}, distributed estimation~\cite{VarottoECC19}, \cite{sorrentino2020group}, tracking tasks~\cite{tesfaye2019multi}, and distributed and federated learning actions~ \cite{yang2019federated}.
+Although its potentialities in the application context, the SM is a concept that has not been properly investigated in the existing VSN literature.

 The main contribution of this work, thus, consists in the formal definition of the \textit{SM identification problem}, and subsequently in the description of a proper solution.
 In detail, the outlined identification strategy takes advantages of the flexibility and efficient modeling capabilities characterizing the Gaussian Mixture Models (GMMs).
-These statistical tools, indeed, allow to approximate any given probability density with high accuracy~\cite{tzikas2008variational}; and, for this reason, they are exploited in a large variety of applications ranging from path planning~\cite{ChengZhangLiu2021pathplanningGMM} to object tracking~\cite{GMM_tracking}, from image modeling and segmentation \cite{yan2021gmm} to speech understanding~\cite{GMM_speech}.
+These statistical tools, indeed, permit to approximate any given probability density with high accuracy~\cite{tzikas2008variational}; and, for this reason, they are exploited in a large variety of applications ranging from path planning~ \cite{GMM_search_static,GMM_search_RHC}, to object tracking~\cite{GMM_tracking}, from image modeling and segmentation \cite{yan2021gmm}, \cite{GMM_BS}, to speech understanding~\cite{GMM_speech}.
 Coping with the SM identification problem, a GMM is adopted for describing the VSN collected data, thus leading to the design of a learning based strategy, which involves the presence of an auto-encoder (AE) to deal with the emergence of possible dimensionality issues.